About Stone Soup

-Her most recent work is the award-winning documentary, Scattering CJ.
+Her most recent work is the award-winning documentary, Scattering CJ, which premiered at the Camden International Film Festival, won awards at Richmond International Film Festival and Dunedin International Film Festival, and was broadcast nationwide on PBS.
 Other recent films include: First Lady of the Revolution, which won ten awards, including Best Documentary Feature at the Sidewalk, Fairhope and Oxford Film Festivals, aired on public television’s REEL South series, screened 50 times internationally and was selected to tour the U.S. with the Southern Circuit; Red Lines, which was voted a top-20 audience pick at Hot Docs Film Festival, won Best Documentary Feature at the Woodstock Film Festival, won Most Disturbing Documentary at Ramdam International, and garnered the Humanitarian Award at the Tiburon International Film Festival, among other accolades; No Evidence of Disease, which was released by Regal Cinemas on 47 screens on World Cancer Day, was broadcast on American Public Television, WORLD Channel, and in Spanish on VME.
 The film was also showcased at high profile events on Capitol Hill, and in 80 community screenings across the U.S. and around the world.
 Kalin’s debut, Partners of the Heart, narrated by Morgan Freeman, was named one of “NEH’s 50 Best”, aired on PBS’ “American Experience”, won the Erik Barnouw Award for Best History Documentary, and inspired the award-winning HBO original, Something the Lord Made, starring Alan Rickman and Mos Def.

-Her upcoming projects include El 48, a virtual reality experience being produced in partnership with the National Museum of Costa Rica and inspired by First Lady of the Revolution, and humanities.games, an online platform that enables children to learn through the experience of digital game creation
+Her digital projects include El 48, a virtual reality experience being produced in partnership with the National Museum of Costa Rica and inspired by First Lady of the Revolution, and humanities.games, an online platform that enables children to learn through the experience of digital game creation.